glebtsereteli/GMRoomLoader/docs/pages/home/faq.md

 ## 📍 How does GMRoomLoader actually "load rooms" if GameMaker can only have a single room active at a time?
 Does the library get around that somehow?
 GameMaker can indeed only have a single room active at a time.
 GMRoomLoader doesn't change that.

 When we say "load a room", what we really mean is "recreate a room" or "load room contents".
-GMRoomLoader does this by taking the data from [room_get_info()](https://manual.gamemaker.io/monthly/en/GameMaker_Language/GML_Reference/Asset_Management/Rooms/room_get_info.htm), processing it for optimized loading, and using it to recreate room layers and their respective elements.
+GMRoomLoader does this by taking the data from :room_get_info():, processing it for optimized loading, and using it to recreate room layers and their respective elements.

 ## 📍 I'm loading a room and it appears to work (?), but I can't see some (or all) of the loaded layers/instances.
 How can I fix that?
 Mind your depth!
 GMRoomLoader creates room layers at the exact depths assigned in the Room Editor.
 If the room you're loading other rooms into has a few layers, make sure to manage their depths so they are either in front or behind loaded layers, depending on your use case.

 ## 📍 My rooms have instances with Variable Definitions and Creation Code.
 Does GMRoomLoader support those?
-It does! [room_get_info()](https://manual.gamemaker.io/monthly/en/GameMaker_Language/GML_Reference/Asset_Management/Rooms/room_get_info.htm) provides both as scripts for GMRoomLoader to use.
+It does! :room_get_info(): provides both as scripts for GMRoomLoader to use.

 ::: info NOTE
 The execution order follows GameMaker's default and is structured like this: